EFE ARDA YAVAŞ / SETUP

 Shell & Terminal

 Preferred Terminal app is Ghostty.
 Zsh / Bash with custom scripts for automation.
-I prefer clean prompts and minimal latency.

 # Home Lab & Servers